cutlersr/iggypop/README.rst

 Reports & quiet
 -----------------

-You can generate dnachisel report with --reports; if you want iggypop to print less to the screen use --quiet
+You can generate a dnachisel report with `--reports`; if you want iggypop to print less to the screen use `--quiet`